algorand/conduit/docs/tutorials/IndexerMigration.md

 To run algod in Follower mode, it must be launched with `EnableFollowMode` set to `true` in the algod config.
 Doing this will provide the new features listed below, but will remove the node's ability to participate in consensus (propose new blocks), or broadcast transactions to be included in new blocks.
-It will only, as named, follow the chain.
+It will only, as hinted by its name, follow the chain.

 Follower mode algod provides 2 key features required by Conduit.

 ### Sync Rounds
 In order to remove the requirement of algod being Archival, we needed a way to ensure that algod would have the data available for the particular round that our Conduit pipeline was importing at any given time.
 We've done this through